BJMdotNET/prince-docs/books.md

        > For those hoping to not-know him a little better, there’s “Prince: The Last Interview and Other Conversations,” a new compilation of profiles and Q&As previously published in a delightfully disparate array of outlets, including Minnesota Daily, Rolling Stone, Vegetarian Times, Yahoo!
 Internet Life and Prince’s high school newspaper.

 ---

- - [***My Name Is Prince***](https://www.harpercollins.com/9780062939234/my-name-is-prince/) by **Randee St. Nicholas**, 15 October 2019, Amistad/HarperCollins Publishers.

-    > An intimately photographed and elegantly designed tribute to the artist known as Prince from the celebrated photographer who collaborated with him for a quarter of a century.

----

-## Already available

  - [***Dig If You Will the Picture: Funk, Sex, God and Genius in the Music of Prince***](https://us.macmillan.com/books/9781250128379) by **Ben Greenman**, 11 April 2017, Henry Holt & Co./Macmillan Publishers